day8/re-frame/docs/WIP/README.md

 Clojure programmers place particular emphasis on the primacy of data.
-When they aren't re-watching Rich Hickey videos, and wishing their hair was darker and more curly, they meditate on aphorisms like "Data is the ultimate in late binding" and "data > functions > macros".
+When they aren't re-watching Rich Hickey videos, and wishing their hair was darker and more curly, they meditate on aphorisms like "Data is the ultimate in late binding".

 I cannot stress too much what a big deal this is.
-It might seem just a syntax curiosity at first but, when the penny drops for you on this, it tends to be a profound moment.
-And once you understand the importance of this concept at the language level, you naturally want a similar approach at the library level.
+It can seem like a syntax curiosity at first but, when the penny drops for you on this, it tends to be a profound moment.
+And once you understand the importance of this concept at the language level, you naturally want to leverage similar power at the library level.

 So, it will come as no surprise, then, to know that re-frame has a data oriented design.
 Events are data.
 Effects are data.
 DOM is data.